Surgery for advanced prostate cancer

 Macmillan is also here to support you.
 If you would like to talk, you can:

-- Visit our prostate cancer forum to talk with people who have been affected by prostate cancer, share your experience, and ask an expert your questions.
+- Visit our prostate cancer forum to connect with people who have been affected by prostate cancer, share your experience, and ask your questions.

 About our information